How to Barbecue Catfish

 - Slice and debone your catfish.
 Make sure all the bone is out of the fish.

-- Flay the fish and rinse the fish completely with water.
-Cut slices of fish to the length that you desire.
+- Flay the fish and rinse it completely with water.
+Cut equal slices in the length that you desire.

-- Place aluminum foil on a baking pan and place your fish on this pan.
+- Place aluminum foil on a baking pan and place your fish on top of the foil.

-- Squeeze some lemon juice on all of the fish.
-Add as much lemon juice as you desire.
+- Squeeze one lemon all of the fish.

-- Place the sliced lemon around and on top of the fish.
+- Slice the other lemon and place the slices around and on top of the fish.
 Doing this will give the catfish some flavor.

-- Add the garlic and herb seasoning all over the fish.
-Spread it evenly.
+- Add the garlic and herb seasoning all over, spreading evenly.

-- Spread butter on top of each fish and the onion stems.
+- Spread butter and onions on top of each fillet.
 Make sure every ingredient is spread evenly.

 - Transfer the fish on the pan to the barbeque.
-You will cook the fish at 400 F.
+You will cook it at 400 F.

-- Check the fish often to rotate the fish.
-Make sure it is cooked evenly on both sides and serve.
+- Check it often to rotate the fish.
+Make sure it is cooked evenly on both sides and then serve.

 © 2017 Brittany Banks